 Options Strategies: Collar

 A collar can be established by holding shares of an underlying stock, purchasing a protective put and writing a covered call on that stock.
-The option portions of this strategy are referred to as a combination.
+The option portions of the collar trade strategy are referred to as a combination.
 Generally, the put and the call are both out-of-the-money when this combination is established, and have the same expiration month.
 Both the buy and the sell sides of this spread are opening transactions, and are always the same number of contracts.
 In other words, one collar equals one long put and one written call along with owning 100 shares of the underlying stock.
-The primary concern in employing a collar is protection of profits accrued from underlying shares rather than increasing returns on the upside.
+The primary concern in employing a collar option strategy is protection of profits accrued from underlying shares rather than increasing returns on the upside.

 Neutral, following a period of appreciation